jforget/perl-Open-Food-Facts-utils/schema-check/doc/Documentation.en.md

 other key, `categories_properties` (with `"ies"`) found elsewhere.

-Let us note  that this `additionalProperties` key is a  the same level than  attribute `type`  and,  therefore, is  itself another  attribut, while  in   the  `owner_fields`   example  a  few   paragraphs  above, `additionalProperties` was  a property.
+Let us note  that this `additionalProperties` key is a  the same level than  attribute `type`  and,  therefore, is  itself another attribute, while  in   the  `owner_fields`   example  a  few   paragraphs  above, `additionalProperties` was  a property.
 Let  us note also that  at the next level, we find again technical keys `description` and `type`.
 The